pdfclown/pdfclown-common/docs/common/structure.md

 ## Project Hierarchy

-A pdfClown.org project SHALL be defined according to this hierarchy:
+A pdfClown.org project MUST be defined according to this hierarchy:

 ![Image](res/images/project-hierarchy.svg)